Skip to main content

 Learn more about the Send Document API call.

-With a document ID you can make a PDF download request like so:
+With the document ID you received earlier, make a PDF download request like so:

 curl -H "Authorization: ApiKey [username]:[secret]" -o download.pdf -X GET https://eu-api.legalesign.com/api/v1/pdf/:documentId/